I’d heard a lot about The Graveyard Book even before it won the Newbery since it’s by Neil Gaiman, a man who inspires a following like few others.

 Of course, it still has dead parents in it, so it’s not like it’s strayed ALL that far from one of the time-and-Newbery-honored themes.

-Anyway, it obviously meant I had high hopes for this book, expecting it to be fun reading.
+Anyway, it obviously meant I had high hopes for The Graveyard Book, expecting it to be fun reading.
 And when the book started out with a murderer named Jack creeping through a dark house, having murdered the parents and a sister and now ready to off the little baby boy, I assumed I was right.

 But then it kind of slowed down for me.
 I kept thinking, “Hmm, what a very odd choice.”